imagistlondon/imagistlondon.github.io/README.md

 In here, the main folder is the `app/lib` folder where the main code lives.

 ### GitHub Actions

 Every time a commit is made the `master` branch, a github action runs build a release version of the code and copies the output files to the `/docs` folder.

 To see the the definition of this process, you can see `.github/workflows/publish.yml`.

+### Making Design Modifications

+The main folder you'll be interested in is the `app/lib/config` folder.

+In here you will find the following:

+- `Break.dart`

+This defines the breakpoints of the site, in otherwords how to determine the cutoff points between the different type of devices such as iPhone vs iPad.

+- `Content.dart`

+In here you will find all the content text.
+For e.g all the projects etc that appear in the site is here.

+- `Design.dart`

+This defines various design options for the site.
+For e.g duration times for animations as well as colors and fonts.

+--

+In github you can edit these files directly and commit them.
+Then they will automatically be deployed and published to `imagistlondon.github.io` so just refresh the page to see your changes.

 ### Development